 If I Am Applying for a Job or For School, Should I Reveal My Record on the Application?

 Remember that if your record was shielded/sealed, then it may still appear in your background check if the employer or educational institution to which you are applying is required or authorized by law to examine shielded and sealed records.
 A prospective employer or school may also choose to use a third-party background check service, which may lawfully retain any criminal and civil records regardless of any shielding or sealing.

 Even though laws attempt to protect certain records from disclosure, no record is ever destroyed completely.
-For all of these complicated reasons, we recommend that you reveal a prior arrest or conviction to a prospective employer or school, if you are asked.
+For all of these complicated reasons, our criminal defense lawyer recommends that you reveal a prior arrest or conviction to a prospective employer or school if you are asked.
 Your chances of landing a job improve greatly by revealing your past indiscretions, rather than by engaging in deceptive behavior.
 You can always add that your record has been expunged or sealed or shielded, depending upon which of the three you have achieved.
 In the end, honesty is the best policy.